ethus3h/personal/work/Fall 2018/NMD498/Assignment 5/2018m09d24-Assignment 5: Text-Based Proposal.md

 FIXME: Make changes using feedback (in an email labeled from Google-Drive).

+Title (working title): Community Resources Development Project

+Human connections will be critical for the success of this project.
+If you're interested on working on a hackable community, please contact me!
+I can be reached at (207) 200-5386 (please leave a voicemail).
+Thanks!

 # Abstract

 This proposal introduces a project to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.